-Sales professionals must view a sale from all sides, the buyers, and the sellers.
-Also, the management of every aspect of the sale cycle becomes a disciplined process that creates value for everyone involved to better help buyers and clients through the decision process.
+Sales professionals must view a sale from all sides, the b2b buyers, and the sellers.
+Also, the management of every aspect of the sale cycle becomes a disciplined process that creates lifetime value for everyone involved to better help b2b buyers and clients through the decision process.

-More than 40% of salespeople say prospecting is the most challenging part of the sales process, followed by closing (36%) and qualifying (22%).
+More than 40% of b2b salespeople say prospecting is the most challenging part of the b2b sales process, followed by closing (36%) and qualifying (22%).
 (Spotio)

-Also, every selling interaction is a dynamic, fluid process which means your sales team has to stay on their toes by being ready to transition quickly to meet each particular situation and customer’s needs.
+Also, every selling interaction is a dynamic, b2b salespeople fluid process which means your products and services sales team has to stay on their toes by being ready to transition quickly to meet each particular situation and customer’s needs.

-You want to give your team-specific tools that they can use to hone their performance and skills.
+You want to give your team-specific tools that they can use to hone their performance and skills products and services.
 When drafting the playbook, you’ll want to factor in the customer’s unique perspective too.

-With a sales playbook, you’ll know the precise steps required to best advance a sale.
-It will help the sales professional and buyer communicate clearly to achieve the best results.
-Ultimately, you want to ensure that you make successful sales with Buyers and clients, and prospects by having a sales playbook at the disposal of your team.
+With sales experience, you’ll know the precise steps required to best advance a sale.
+It will help the b2b sales professional and buyer communicates clearly to achieve the best results.
+Ultimately, you want to ensure that you make a successful sales strategy for a product with business to business, and prospects by having consumer sales at the disposal of your team.